instai4/POLLEN-HUB/README.md

 # PollenLab

 A visually rich immersive landing page inspired by bees, pollination, and the beauty of nature.
-The experience combines 3D visuals, smooth scrolling, animated particles, and ambient audio to create a memorable interactive story
+The experience combines 3D visuals, smooth scrolling, animated particles, and ambient audio to create a memorable interactive story.

 ## Overview